programonauta/gCluster/README.md

 	- `-g` Don´t draw edges that link the cells creating the clusters
 	- `-p` Draw points.
 Used to compare raw data with clustering results.
 	- `-b` Draw Numbers.
 Draw the labels of clusters inside the cells and label of ground-truth (classification column on raw data) inside points.
+- Prefix parameter
+	- `-x` This option could be used when testing Epsilon and Force Parameters to don't generate a bunch of files for each group of parameters tested.

 #### Output formats